hack-tramp/WNetWrap/README.md

 wrap::Response r = wrap::HttpsRequest(wrap::Url{"http://www.httpbin.org/get"},
                   wrap::Timeout{1000}); // will timeout after 1000 ms
 ```
 Setting the `Timeout` option sets the maximum allowed time the connection or request operation can take in milliseconds.
-By default a Timeout will only apply to the request itself, but you can specify either one by adding either `connection` or `request`:
+By default a Timeout will only apply to the request itself, but you can specify either one by adding either `connection` or `request`, or both with `all`:
 ```c++
 wrap::Timeout{1000,"connection"}
 ```